 Giulio Romano worked on the Palace for ten years (from 1525-1535) and was helped by an impressive array of artists (Gian Francesco Penni, Francesco Primaticcio, Benedetto Pagni, Rinaldo Mantovano and others) to arrive at the extraordinary result we see today.

 You can see the Loggia towards the garden, where the Roman art echoes are clearly visible.

 Even more impressive is the interior, especially the so-called "Sala degli Stucchi", with the frieze of the Primaticcio; or the "Psyche Hall" and "Hall of the horses", with frescoes by Rinaldo Mantovano; then also see the frescoes by the same Giulio Romano in the Hall of the Giant and the Honour Lodge.

-After following the long tour around the art and architecture, no visit to Mantua would be complete without sampling the typical dishes of the city, which are based on local farming traditions.
-There are many restaurants in Mantua and surrounding region that serve the traditional cuisine.
+After following the long tour around the art and architecture of the town, no visit to Mantua would be complete without sampling the typical dishes of the city, which are based on local farming traditions.
+There are many restaurants in Mantua and the surrounding region that serve the traditional cuisine.

 Some of the best known local dishes include 'agnolini and tortelli of pumpkin', risotto, the so-called 'salamelle mantovane' (local salami) and the 'cotechino' (a kind of big boiled pork sausage).
 There are also some excellent-traditional sweets such as 'torta sbrisolona' [a sort of crumble tart).

 The town is attractive to visit all year round but during the summer it can be very hot and humid and mosquitoes can be a problem because of the surrounding lakes so we suggest you visit outside high summer if possible.